SRA-SiliconValley/jalangi/README.md

     ./scripts/rrserver http://127.0.0.1:8000/tests/tizen/annex/index_jalangi_.html

 You can now play the game for sometime.
 Try two moves.
 This will generate a jalangi_trace1 in the current directory.
-You can run a dynamic analysis on the trace file.
+You can run a dynamic analysis on the trace file by issuing the following commands.

     export JALANGI_MODE=replay
     export JALANGI_ANALYSIS=analyses/likelytype/LikelyTypeInferEngine